hxxdev/hxxdev.github.io/_posts/2025-08-12-cpp-pointers.md

 ##### Pointer Constants (Array Names)

 When you declare an array, the array's name acts as a *constant pointer* to the first element of the array.
 You cannot change the address that the array name points to.

+*   Instead, arr is a compile-time constant that represents the memory address of the first element of the array.
+When you use arr in most expressions, it "decays" into a pointer to its first element   (&arr[0]).
+*   You cannot change what arr points to (e.g., arr = some_other_address; is illegal), which is why it's often referred to as a "pointer constant."
+However, this "constant" nature refers to the value of  the address it represents, not that arr itself is a pointer variable occupying memory.

 ```cpp
 int my_array[3] = {5, 10, 15};